praj-bellakka/tp/docs/DeveloperGuide.md

 The delete food entry mechanism is facilitated by `DeleteEntryCommand` It extends `Command` and stores the data internally into `EntryDatabase` and `FoodDatabase`.

 Additionally, they implement the following operations:
-- `EntryDatabase#deleteEntry(int)` -- Deletes the entry at the specified index from EntryDatabase.
+- `EntryDatabase#deleteEntry(int)` -- Deletes the entry at the specified index from Entry Database.

 Given below is an example usage scenario and how the delete food entry mechanism behaves at each step.

-1. The user executes the `delete /entry 2` command to delete the second entry from the EntryDatabase.
+1. The user executes the `delete /entry 2` command to delete the second entry from the Entry Database.
 2. This calls `DeleteEntryCommand#execute()`, which then calls `EntryDatabase#deleteEntry(int)` with '2' as its parameter
    (Since the user wishes to delete the second entry).
-3. `EntryDatabase#deleteEntry(int)` simply deletes the respective entry from the EntryDatabase.
+3. `EntryDatabase#deleteEntry(int)` simply deletes the respective entry from the Entry Database.

 #### Adding Meal Plan Feature